UnityOfFairfax/selenium-wiki/Advanced-User-Interactions.md

 These are some examples where native events behave different to synthetic events:

   * With synthetic events it is possible to click on elements which are hidden behind other elements.
 With native events the browser sends the click event to the top most element at the given location, as it would happen when the user clicks on the specific location.
-  * When a user presses the 'tab' key the focus jumps from the current element to the next element.
+  * When a user presses the <kbd>tab</kbd> key the focus jumps from the current element to the next element.
 This is done by the browser.
-With synthetic events the browser does not know that the 'tab' key is pressed and therefore won't change the focus.
+With synthetic events the browser does not know that the <kbd>tab</kbd> key is pressed and therefore won't change the focus.
 With native events the browser will behave as expected.